jrtorres/watson-assistant-workshop/README.md

 15. Click on the **Dialog** tab in the top menu bar.
 Click **Create**.
 There are two nodes added by default.
 The welcome condition is triggered when the chatbot is initially started.
 This is a good place to introduce the bot and suggest actions the user can ask of this chatbot.
 Select the **Welcome** node and change the default response to:

 `Hi.
 I'm DinnerBot.
-You can ask to reserve a table at any of our restaurants by cuisine type or restaurant name`
+You can ask me to reserve a table for dinner.`

 ![new response](images/ss101.png)